 Static analysis by abstract interpretation In contrast to dynamic analysis, which tests the program around possible executions, static analysis aims at proving properties on programs without execution, for potentially infinite sets of behaviors.
 But designing an analysis that can answer exactly and automatically, on all programs, whether a non-trivial property holds, is not possible.
 To make the problem tractable, one can make different choices.
 A first choice is to lose automation: for instance, interactive theorem provers can be used to assist the development of formal proofs: we will come back later to their use in the context of floating-point computation analysis.
 A second choice is to lose soundness and possibly miss some errors.
 In this case, tools are rather used as bug-finders, or to give some level of confidence on the correctness of programs.
 This is for instance the choice made by Grammatech for its CodeSonar analysis tool.
 Finally, and this is the choice we made for the work presented here, we can lose completeness by abstracting (over or under approximating) the properties of interest.
 The analyzer may not be able to conclude about the satisfaction of a property and produce false alarms, that is indicate possible erroneous behavior, that cannot occur in reality.
 For a given property of interest, the art of abstraction is to find the optimal trade-off between expressiveness and cost of the analysis.
-When my work started, this problem of false alarms indeed sullied the reputation of the first commercial sound static analyzer for run-time errors, Polyspace verifier, which handles floating-point semantics.
-Demonstrating that a static analyzer could prove the absence of run-time errors for large scale aeronautic programs was actually the starting point of Cousot, Cousot, Feret, Mauborgne, Miné, Monniaux and Rival, in their design of Astrée [42].
+Demonstrating that a static analyzer could prove the absence of run-time errors for large scale aeronautic programs was actually the starting point of Cousot, Cousot, Feret, Mauborgne, Miné, Monniaux and Rival, in their design of Astrée [37].